pk-fr/yakpro-po/README.md

 ## Setup:
-    1. Prerequisites : git and php-cli (command line interface) packages. on ubuntu : (adapt according your linux distribution)
+    1. Prerequisites: git and php-cli (command line interface) packages. on ubuntu: (adapt according your linux distribution)
        # apt-get install git
        # apt-get install php5-cli
     2. Navigate to the directory where you want to install yakpro-po (/usr/local is a good idea) :